AlexandrosKap/daphne/README.md

-# Daphne (WIP)
+# 🦆 Daphne (WIP)

 A game development library for the D programming language.

 The library is designed to be simple and easy to understand.
-This means that most of the library avoids using things that tend to make it difficult to read code.
+This means that the modules in the library are self-contained and that things like templates and other compile-time features are used as little as possible.
-Things like templates and other compile-time features are utilized as little as possible.
+For example, you can simply copy-paste the animation module into your project and start programming.

-## Modules
+## 📚 Modules

 * daphne.animation
 * daphne.dialogue
 * daphne.entity
 * daphne.math

-## Examples
+## 📝 Examples

 ### Math Module